 We review all applications prior to selection for audition, which can take some time.
 As soon as your application has been processed, you will be notified whether or not you have been selected to audition.

-The application fee is £55.
-We will only process the application fee if you are invited to audition.
+The application fee of £55 will only be processed if you are invited to audition.

 We will process the application fee if you are invited to audition.
 The application fee is not refundable under any circumstances.

 If you are issued a date that you cannot attend, please contact email@example.com as soon as possible.
 Due to the high numbers of applicants, we have a very limited capacity to reschedule auditions.